 Only slightly further away is more dining in Princeton, Lawrenceville, Morrisville, Pennsylvania just across the river, not to mention New Hope and Lambertville.
 Do you like big chain restaurants?
 Just about everything from Houlihan’s Old to Chilis can be found on Route 1 between Trenton and New Brunswick.

 Any discussion of eating is a highly subjective enterprise, and we encourage you to peruse the many options Trenton and the surrounding area offer before settling on favorite.
 Our friends at Hidden Trenton are a great source for current food choices in the city.
 At their website, you can get their take on the best eats around and information about out-of-the-ordinary dining experiences that are sure to please.

-Within walking distance of Mill Hill, favorites include Trenton Social, The Mill Hill Saloon , Settimo Cielo (delicious northern Italian food), Ila Mae’s Restaurant (neo-soul food), Sunrise Luncheonette, East Front Cafe, The Big Easy (soul food), and Checkers (burgers and a bar).
+Within walking distance of Mill Hill, favorites include Trenton Social, The Mill Hill Saloon , Settimo Cielo (delicious northern Italian food), Ila Mae’s Restaurant (neo-soul food), Sunrise Luncheonette, Smoke House BBQ, East Front Cafe, The Big Easy (soul food), 1911 Studio B and Bistro (bakery and Cajun food)and Checkers (burgers and a bar).